 This 40-hour course over 4 days is approved by Virginia DPOR board of contractors for the 40-hour vocational credit needed to to apply for the backflow preventer device tester tradesmen designation.
 Applicants with less than 7 years of relevant work experience are required by DPOR to take 40 hours minimum of vocational training.
 These courses are only available at our VA dates and locations, the schedule is submitted ahead of time to DPOR.
 There is an examination with DPOR that is separate from the course.

 This 8-hour course over 1 day is to re-certify a license that is about to expire.
 Our diplomas are valid for 3 calendar years from the date of the class, so if you are going to continue using the license beyond its expiration date, you would need to renew.
-We cannot renew expired licenses, but in accordance with each jurisdiction there is often a 12-month grace period.
+We cannot renew expired licenses, but in accordance with each jurisdiction there is often a 12-month grace period (MD, WSSC, NY).
 We hold the maximum allowable grace period for each jurisdiction.
-VA licenses are done through DPOR and do not require vocational training to renew them so this only applies to jurisdictions that require re-certification courses.

 This 8-hour course is done on the first day of any of our regularly scheduled courses, is basically designed so a student understands backflow preventers, what types are used in what circumstances, the process involved in testing preventers, and the laws regulating backflow preventers in the area that the course takes place.
 We will issue a certificate but since it is just a backflow awareness course, it is not valid for submission to any authority for licensing purposes and the person taking the course will not be approved to test backflow preventers.